Dr Monica Ireland MB.ChB Dundee 1983

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.

-Female, Full time
+Female, Part time

-Male, Full time
+Male, Part time

-Female, Full time
+Female, Part time

 Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
 They may act as a chaperone when a patient or doctor requests one.

 The team are based at the Links Health Centre and can be contacted on 01674 675115.

 A health visitor is a registered nurse who has received training particularly related to babies, children and pregnant women.
 Their role is to provide families with children under five years old with support and advice around the general aspects of mental, physical and social wellbeing.

 The team are based at the Links Health Centre and can be reached on 01674 667040 or via 01674 673400.

 The practice managers are involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice managers supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.